 The Grand River is now a broken, young man.
 His diabetic veins run thick with artificial sweeteners.
 Nestlé is harvesting his blood for Pure Life.
 The Authority has tied his tubes, again and again.
 Industrial agriculturalists have hooked up IV lines to his arms.
 The settler colonial state took full-custody long ago and discarded the adoption papers with haste.
 When a Canadian Research Chair found out that he was harbouring intersex children, the Research Team quickly aborted the infertile accidents.
 They covered up his femininity – those betraying qualities – with willful ignorance.
 Sometimes I fear that he is destined for a straitjacket and the word of God.

-Before the French and British started corporal punishment, the river was known by another name: O:se Kenhionhata:tie (Willow River).
-I don’t know much about that old river yet, but I’m sure she is still there.
+I have heard that the river is known by another name: O:se Kenhionhata:tie (Willow River).
+I don’t know much about that old river yet, but I sense her presence whenever I sit with her in silence.
 Mohawk scholar Deborah Doxtator assures us that the world never ends, that “nothing is lost or disappears,” even after the apocalypse arrives.
+It is only during the night, in the deadening silence that she opens up about what happened.
 It feels like at any moment, the Kaavan (crow) and Koel (cuckoo) from my beloved Punjabi folktales will finally look across the river and see the Beaver and Muskrat standing on the other side.
-Together they will teach me in Kanien'kéha and in Punjabi and in Gayogo̱hó:nǫ and in English about the ways of rivers, about environmental health and justice and about the particularities of O:se Kenhionhata:tie; from its deep history and to its insurgent present.
-I only hope that I will understand.
+Together they will fill in the details.
+They will instruct me in Kanien'kéha and in Punjabi and in Gayogo̱hó:nǫ and in English about the ways of rivers, about environmental health and justice and about the particularities of O:se Kenhionhata:tie; from its deep history and to its insurgent present.
+I only hope that I will understand all my broken family histories.

 With a heavy heart, I have come to realize that the story of my baba’s life is utterly unremarkable.
 It is yet another account of the dreams, failures and ungrounded affirmations of a lost, broken man.
 But his prophetic death was a gift to me.
 It taught me the meaning of reincarnation and inadvertently bound me to that diabetic river.
 And now I prepare to dance for the monsoon, to prophesy the resurrection of O:se Kenhionhata:tie.
 My body whirrs to the tune of the advancing rains.